<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2>Tip 4: Clean and Adjust Brakes on a Regular Schedule</h2>

 <p>Golf car brake drums accumulate dust, debris, and moisture over time, which affects braking performance and accelerates wear on the brake shoes.
-Periodic brake cleaning — blowing out the drums and inspecting the shoes for wear — is a straightforward service item that&#8217;s easy to incorporate into a seasonal maintenance routine.
-Cable-actuated brake systems also require periodic adjustment as cables stretch with use, and a brake that&#8217;s slightly out of adjustment today will be noticeably off in another season if left alone.</p>
+Periodic brake cleaning — blowing out the drums, scuffing the shoes, and inspecting the drum &amp; shoes for wear — is a straightforward service item that’s easy to incorporate into a seasonal maintenance routine.
+Cable-actuated brake systems also require periodic adjustment as cables stretch with use, and a brake that’s slightly out of adjustment today will be noticeably off in another season if left alone.</p>

 <p>For fleet operators, we&#8217;d strongly recommend putting brakes on a documented inspection schedule rather than checking them reactively.
 Brake performance is a safety issue, and on a vehicle operating around staff, guests, or patrons, it&#8217;s not an area where deferred maintenance is acceptable.
 Our service team can establish a maintenance schedule for your fleet that keeps brakes — and everything else — in proper working order throughout the year.</p>